vanebfbc/angular-phalcon-jwt-authentication/README.md

 $app->handle();
 ```

+### JWT Library
+There are several [JWT libraries](https://jwt.io/) to choose from.
+In my example, [Firebase JWT](https://github.com/firebase/php-jwt) is used and is included in the code.
+You are welcome to try anything else!

 ### In-memory Database
 For demonstration purposes, the user database is coded into the helper class **DbHandler**.
 There are two user entries: johndoe and janesmith.
 The load_user() method will attempt to find the user with a username supplied.